iliaskarim/.tmux/README.md

 environment variable (defaults to `vim` when empty).

 ### Configuring the status line

-Contrary to the first iterations of this configuration, by now you have total control on the content and order of `status-left` and `status-right`.

 Edit the `~/.tmux.conf.local` file (`<prefix> e`) and adjust the `tmux_conf_theme_status_left` and `tmux_conf_theme_status_right` variables to